tomminux/f5-udf-basic-environment-for-blueprints-development/README.md

 ### Self-signed Certificate for the Private Registry

-In order to correctly access the docker private registry with HTTPS, we need to initialize a new self-signed certificate:
+In order to 1orrectly access the docker private registry with HTTPS, we need to initialize a new self-signed certificate:

 ````
 cd ~/f5-udf-infra-server/ansible/playbooks/files/docker-files/